-Recent estimates (Cash et al., 2012) suggest 2.6%-10.9% of the global population experience some form of digital addiction (DA).
-At Bournemouth University (BU), we developed psychological research to identify DA vectors (e.g., 'fear of missing out') and use-moderation strategies (e.g., online peer support).
-Because our findings could be incorporated into the design of smartphone usage-monitoring applications ('apps'), we joined with commercial partners to develop SPACE - a leading smartphone app offering users real-time harm-reduction strategies.
+Recent estimates (Cash et al., 2012) suggest 1.5%-8.2% of the global population experience some form of digital addiction (DA).
+At Bournemouth University (BU), we developed social computing research to identify DA vectors (e.g., 'fear of missing out') and use-moderation strategies (e.g., online peer support).
+Identifying the requirements for socially-aware software in the design of smartphone usage-monitoring applications ('apps') led to us working with commercial partners to develop SPACE - a leading smartphone app offering users real-time harm-reduction strategies.
 SPACE promotes self-control, allowing users to achieve a harmonious life/phone balance.
 It has been downloaded more than 2,000,000 times, received highly favourable user feedback, and improved wellbeing and productivity.